zeke/devcenter-scraper/content/md/about-dev-center.md

 ## Staying updated

-The Dev Center is publishes new content every week.
+Dev Center frequently publishes new content.
 Here are some of the ways in which you can subscribe:

 * Visit the Dev Center [article listing](https://devcenter.heroku.com/articles)
 * Subscribe to the [article feed](http://feeds.feedburner.com/herokudevcenterarticles)